clairton/unoapi-cloud/README.md

-WEBHOOK_HEADER=the webhook header name WEBHOOK_SESSION=webhook to send events of type OnStatus and OnQrCode WEBHOOK_TIMEOUT_MS=webhook request timeout, default 5000 ms BASE_URL=current base url to download medias
+WEBHOOK_HEADER=the webhook header name WEBHOOK_SESSION=webhook to send events of type OnStatus and OnQrCode WEBHOOK_TIMEOUT_MS=webhook request timeout, default 5000 ms WEBHOOK_SEND_NEW_MESSAGES=true, send new messages to webhook, caution with this, messages will be duplicated, default is false
+BASE_URL=current base url to download medias
 PORT=the http port
 IGNORE_GROUP_MESSAGES=false to send group messages received in socket to webhook, default true